Before making your travel plans South Korea, check out this South Korea travel guide that will help you in finalizing your travel itinerary!

-For first time travelers, travel Apps are handy.
+For first time travelers to South Korea, travel Apps are handy and can be useful as guide.
 The train and bus maps might look complicated, but you can use maps with English translations.
-Apps like KAKAO Maps and Naver Maps are designed especially for South Korea and are the preferred travel Apps.
+Apps like KAKAO Maps and Naver Maps are especially for use in South Korea and are the preferred travel Apps.
 For more traveling tips, you can download the VisitKorea App.
 It can provide you with suggestions regarding food, tourist destinations, and many more.

 There are quite a number of public toilets wherever we go, and they are generally clean.
 If you can’t find one right away, you can search in any of the travel map Apps “화장실,” which means toilet in Korean.
 On the other hand, it is challenging to find dustbins around, so you may have to carry your trash for quite a distance before you find one bin.

 South Korea has four distinct seasons — Spring, Summer, Fall, and Winter.
 Each season has something unique to offer visitors to the country, but depending on what you want out of your Korean experience, sometimes are better to travel than others.
 The best time of year to visit South Korea is generally the spring months of April, May & June, and the autumn months of September, October & November.
 During these two seasons, days are typically sunny and dry with comfortable average temperatures.